 The IPB issued a report into workplace pensions in December 2014 following a previous report from the Office of Fair Trading in 2013.
-The FCA required all pension providers who were subject to the IPB report to make proposals to governance committees (in this case the GAA) by 30 June 2015, and for the Provider to agree a plan to address the risk of high charges of workplace pension savers in group pension arrangements.
+The Financial Conduct Authority (FCA) required all pension providers who were subject to the IPB report to make proposals to governance committees (in this case the GAA) by 30 June 2015, and for the provider to agree a plan to address the risk of high charges of workplace pension savers in group pension arrangements.
 NFUM provided their proposals to the GAA in line with this timescale and proposals were agreed with the GAA for this purpose.

-These proposals included reducing charges for some of the highest charging policies, stopping setting up new Group Stakeholder Policies (except in some very specific circumstances), reducing charges for Group Stakeholder Policies and stopping the creation of further capital units.
+These proposals included reducing charges for some of the highest charging policies, stopping setting up new GSPs (except in some very specific circumstances), reducing charges for GSPs and stopping the creation of further capital units.
 Specifically:

-- " NFUM ceased selling Group Stakeholder Schemes from 31 December 2014. - " All Stakeholder plan charges above 1.0% per annum were reduced to 1.0% per annum from April 2015. - SP charges for policies qualifying for auto-enrolment were reduced to 0.75% per annum from April 2015 as required by law. - " Individual personal pensions were sampled and this confirmed that leavers of GPPs and GSPs are treated no differently to continuing policyholders. - " The purchase of future capital units ceased in November 2015. - " GPP exit charges were voluntarily reduced to 5.0% from August 2015.
+- " NFUM ceased selling GSPs from 31 December 2014. - " All GSPs charges above 1.0% per annum were reduced to 1.0% per annum from April 2015. - SPs charges for those policies qualifying for auto-enrolment were reduced to 0.75% per annum from April 2015, as required by law. - " Individual personal pensions were sampled and this confirmed that leavers of GPPs and GSPs are treated no differently to continuing policyholders. - " The purchase of future capital units ceased in November 2015. - " Exit charges for GPPs were voluntarily reduced to 5.0% from August 2015.